Deepu-duck/Backdoor/README.md

 # Backdoor
 This is a command line-based backdoor which will take control of the system on which it is run also it is written in python.

-This zip file contains 2 files: -
+This Repositary contains 2 files: -

 Readme.md: This file is what you are reading.
 This file has all Instructions related to how to Execute this code.